mayamegret/mayamegret.github.io/_posts/2026-07-01-camera-setup.md

 *My higher-end digital option*

-The Canon Powershot gives me more control and image quality than the Coolpix when I want it, with better zoom and overall resolution for digital photos.
-The tradeoff is that it's bulkier — it doesn't fit in a pocket the way the Coolpix does, so I tend to bring it when I know I want better shots and have room in a bag for it.
+The Canon Powershot gives me more control and image quality than the Coolpix, with better zoom and overall resolution for digital photos.
+The tradeoff is that it's bulkier, so it doesn't fit in a pocket the way the Coolpix does.
+I tend to bring it when I know I want better shots and have room in my bag for it.

 ---